National Book Festival

-The National Book Festival is a literary festival in the United States organized and sponsored by the Library of Congress, founded by Laura Bush and James H. Billington in 2001.
+The National Book Festival is an annual literary festival held in Washington, D.C. in the United States; it is organized and sponsored by the Library of Congress, and was founded by Laura Bush and James H. Billington in 2001.

 Background

-In 1995 the First Lady of Texas Laura Bush (a former librarian) founded the Texas Book Festival with Mary Margaret Farabee and other volunteers.
-The goal of the festival was to honor Texas authors, promote the joys of reading, and benefit the state’s public libraries.
+In 1995, the First Lady of Texas Laura Bush (a librarian) founded the Texas Book Festival with Mary Margaret Farabee and support of Robert S. Martin, then Director and Librarian of the Texas State Library and Archives Commission and other volunteers.
+The goal of the festival was to honor Texas authors, promote the joys of reading, and benefit the state's public libraries.
 The first Texas Book Festival took place in November 1996.

 History

-As First Lady of the United States, Laura Bush worked with then acting Librarian of Congress James H. Billington to create the National Book Festival.
-At a news conference announcing the inaugural event Billington said, "We must all try, in every way we can, to send the message that reading is critical to our lives and to the life of our nation."
+As First Lady of the United States, Laura Bush worked with Librarian of Congress, James H. Billington, to create the National Book Festival.
+At a news conference announcing the inaugural event, Billington said: "We must all try, in every way we can, to send the message that reading is critical to our lives and to the life of our nation."

-The first National Book Festival took place on September 8, 2001 at the Library of Congress and on the east lawn of the U.S. Capitol.
-The event featured more than 60 award-winning authors, illustrators and storytellers from across the country including Stephen Ambrose, Natalie Babbitt, Robin Cook, Billy Collins, Sue Grafton, Larry L. King, David Levering Lewis, David McCullough, Walter Mosley, Katherine Patterson, Richard Peck, Gary Soto, and Scott Turow.
+The first National Book Festival took place on September 8, 2001, at the Library of Congress and on the east lawn of the U.S. Capitol.
+The event featured more than 60 award-winning authors, illustrators and storytellers from across the country, including Stephen Ambrose, Natalie Babbitt, Robin Cook, Billy Collins, Sue Grafton, Larry L. King, David Levering Lewis, David McCullough, Walter Mosley, Katherine Patterson, Richard Peck, Gary Soto, and Scott Turow.
 Additional activities included book-signings, musical performances, storytelling, panel discussions, demonstrations of illustration and new technologies.
 Fifteen NBA players attended as representatives of the National Basketball Association's national reading campaign, "Read to Achieve."
 The first National Book Fair attracted between 25,000 and 30,000 visitors.

+The Center for the Book provides "Great Reads from Great Places" book lists.

 The 2002 Festival featured more than 70 authors, illustrators and storytellers from across the country and hosted more than 45,000 visitors on the West Lawn of the U.S. Capitol and the National Mall.
 A new addition to the Festival was the Pavilion of the States which highlighted regional books.

 The 2003 National Book Festival attracted a crowd of more than 60,000 to the National Mall.
 Two new pavilions, Home & Family and Poetry, were added to the event.

 The 2008 National Book Festival attracted a crowd of more than 120,000 visitors and about 70 well known authors, illustrators and poets.
 Participating authors included: Tiki Barber, Mary Brigid Barrett, Jan Brett, Geraldine Brooks, Sandra Brown, Dan Chiasson, Eleanor Clift, Philippa Gregory, Steven Kellogg, Katherine Paterson, Salman Rushdie, Bob Schieffer, Jon Scieszka, Alexander McCall Smith, R. L. Stine, and Gordon S. Wood.